cockroachdb/docs/v21.2/orchestrate-cockroachdb-with-kubernetes-multi-cluster.md

     curl -O https://raw.githubusercontent.com/cockroachdb/cockroach/master/cloud/kubernetes/multiregion/eks/configmap.yaml
     ~~~

-1. After [obtaining the IP addresses of EKS instances](#set-up-load-balancing) in all 3 regions, you can use this information to define a **separate ConfigMap for each region**.
+1. After [obtaining the IP addresses of the Network Load Balancers](#set-up-load-balancing) in all 3 regions, you can use this information to define a **separate ConfigMap for each region**.
 Each unique ConfigMap lists the forwarding addresses for the pods in the 2 other regions.

     ~~~
     ...